IGM-202-2225/project-2-JenniferPichardo/README.md

 ## Simulation Design

-_A simulation of a peaceful fish tank._
+_A simulation of a peaceful fish tank.
+One group of fish will typically stick together in groups while other types will try to avoid each other._

 ### Controls

 -   _List all of the actions the player can have in your simulation_
     -   _Controls: Click with your mouse to feed your fish._
-    -   _Failure to feed the fish will cause them will cause them to get sick._
+    -   _Failure to feed the fish will cause them to get sick._

 ## _Agent 1 Name_